netless-io/fastboard/docs/en/customizeUI.md

 How do I customize the keys on fastboard

-Fastboard for quick, ** does not support ** high customization.
-If you want to customize your own controls, the controls refer to the introduction
+Fastboard for quick, **does not support** high customization.
+If you want to customize your own controls, you can refer to the following introduction

 ### Custom toolbar